mrlynn/10-min-data-api-mongodb-stitch/README.md

 ![MongoDB Stitch API in 10 Minutes](https://cdn-images-1.medium.com/max/800/1*6CLtZEbUdqbPViengE03og.png)
 # Creating a Data API in 10 minutes with MongoDB Stitch

+If you're reading this and getting ready for the [MongoDB World Hackathon](https://mongodbworld19.devpost.com), you'd better get moving - not much time left!
+Fortunately, creating an app is super simple and shouldn't take long.
+An important part of any application is an API that exposes data.
+I'm going to show you how to create that very quickly with MongoDB Stitch.

 This repository accompanies a video which walks through the process of creating a data endpoint API using MongoDB Stitch.

 Check out the accompanying video on [Youtube](https://www.youtube.com/watch?v=WBEzGFpAnhY).